Blockstream/docs/liquid/quickstart.rst

 Click OK to accept the default data directory.

-The first time Liquid runs, it will create a Liquid data directory for you and, if you do not have a Bitcoin node running on your machine, notifies you that it "cannot get a valid response from the mainchain daemon".
-This just means that it cannot connect to a local Bitcoin node and is currently set to do so.
+The first time Liquid runs, it will create a Liquid data directory for you and, if you do not have a Bitcoin node running on your machine, notifies you that it "cannot get a valid response from the mainchain daemon" and then closes the application.
+This just means that it cannot connect to a local Bitcoin node.

 * **If you see the error message**: you can close it and move on to the :ref:`Configuring Liquid <quickstart_configuring>` section.